santi1110/bd-introduction-to-threads-sleep-and-race/README.md

 packages containing books, and the remaining packages.
 After the list of packages are printed, the output should be as follows:

-- High Priority packages should should be in the High Priority list, *regardless of contents.*
+- High Priority packages should be in the High Priority list, *regardless of contents.*
 - Any remaining books should be in the book list.
 - Any remaining packages should be in the remaining list.
 - There shouldn't be more packages than printed from the truck.